binnes/esp8266Workshop/en/part2/CERT1.md

 The platform [documentation](https://console.bluemix.net/docs/services/IoT/reference/security/set_up_certificates.html#set_up_certificates) provides information about what information must be contained in certificates to work with the platform.

 In the prerequisite section you installed the OpenSSL tool, which allows you to work with certificates.
-I have provided 2 configuration files in the [certificates](/certificates) folder of this git repo.
+I have provided 2 configuration files and 2 script files in the [certificates](/certificates) folder of this git repo.
 You need to download them and have them in the directory you will use to generate the certificates.
 If you have cloned or downloaded the repo, then I suggest you work in the certificates directory.

 The commands are provided to create text (pem) and binary (der) formats of the keys and certificates, as some device libraries require one or the other format.
 In this workshop we will only use the text versions of the certificates and keys.

-### Step 1 - Generating a root Certificate Authority Key and Certificate
+### Step 1 - Generating the Certificates

+To simplify the creation of the certificates use the provided script files.
+You need to modify the top section of the file (.bat file if you are working in a Windows command window, .sh file if you are working on MacOS or in a Linux terminal window):

+- **OPENSSL_BIN** - needs to contain the openssl command.
+The provided value should work for default installs.
+- **COUNTRY_CODE** - is the country code where you are (for information purposes in cert - can leave at GB or you can find a list of valid ISO alpha-2 country codes [here](https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes))
+- **COUNTY_STATE** - is the county, state or district where you are (for information purposes in cert - can leave at DOR, which is for Dorset, and English county)
+- **TOWN** - is the city, town or village where you are (for information purposes in cert - can leave at Bournemouth)
+- **IOT_ORG** - MUST be the 6 character org id of your instance of the Watson IoT platform
+- **DEVICE_TYPE** - is the device type for your device, defined in the IoT platform.  **ESP8266** is the default value you were recommended to use in the workshop instructions
+- DEVICE_ID - us the device id for your device, defined in the IoT platform.  **dev01** is the default value you were recommended to use in the workshop instructions.

+Do not make any modifications below the comment in the script file.

+Once you have saved your changes you can run the script to generate all the certificates:

+- Linux, MacOS:
+    `chmod +x makeCertificates.sh`
+    `. ./makeCertificates.sh`
+- Windows:
+    `makeCertificates.bat`

+### Step 1a - INFORMATION ONLY

-You will start by generating a root CA key and certificate.
+The script starts by generating a root CA key and certificate.
 This will then be used to sign a server certificate.

 In a command windows enter the following commands, you need to replace some values, so do not just copy and paste the commands as shown, or your certificates will not work!

-*Note for Windows users: If you opted for the openssl windows binary install and didn't add the bin directory to your path, then you will need to use the full path to the openssl binary e.g. `c:\OpenSSL-Win64\bin\openssl` in the commands below.
-Also you do not have access to the xxd command, so cannot run the xxd commands shown, but the generated header file is not needed for this workshop.*
+The commands run by the script are:

 ```bash
 openssl genrsa -aes256 -passout pass:password123 -out rootCA_key.pem 2048